ryjen/prep-cli/README.md

 **Prep will manage dependencies, paths and flags for building and running c/c++ projects.**

-I no longer have time to maintain this project, so I'm releasing to open source.
+I don't have time to maintain this project, so I'm releasing to open source.

 ![Prep Building Itself](prep.gif)